paramt/go.param.me/README.md

 > A URL shortener for my personal links.

 ## Redirects
-All the redirect URLs are maintained in a single [CSV file](redirects.csv), which is fetched by the client-side [JavaScript](script.js) each time someone visits the site.
+All the redirect URLs are maintained in [`redirects.csv`](redirects.csv), which is fetched by the [client-side JavaScript](script.js) each time someone visits the site.
 There is no dynamic content as everything is done by the client-side.
+Alternatively, and if Netlify is set up, then a `_redirects` file can be used to create server-side redirects which improve SEO and are faster.

-## GitHub Actions
+## Usage
-Redirects can be added, removed, or modified by updating [redirects.csv](redirects.csv).
-However, GitHub Actions makes it possible to automate this process.
-Creating a new issue triggers [this worksflow](.github.workflow.yml) which runs [this Python script](add_url.py).
-The script is set up to automatically update redirects.csv based on the issue body.
+Redirects can be added or removed by opening a new issue on GitHub.
+Creating a new issue runs [`update_redirects.py`](update_redirects.py), which modifies `redirects.csv` and `_redirects`.

 ### Add URL
-In order to add a redirect, the issue must be created by me, be titled "Add URL", and have the <kbd>update redirects</kbd> label.
-The issue body needs to be:
+In order to add a redirect, the issue must be created by the user specified in `config.js`, be titled "Add URL", and have the <kbd>update redirects</kbd> label.
+The issue body needs to follow this syntax:

 ```
 Short URL --> Long URL
 ```

 ### Remove URL
-In order to remove a redirect, the issue must be created by me, be titled "Remove URL", and have the <kbd>update redirects</kbd> label.
+In order to remove a redirect, the issue must be created by the user specified in `config.js`, be titled "Remove URL", and have the <kbd>update redirects</kbd> label.
 The issue body should contain the short URL to remove.

 ## Modify
 If you'd like to create your own URL shortener, fork this repo, modify [config.js](config.js), the meta redirect in [index.html](index.html), and the domain name in [CNAME](CNAME).
+Remember to delete the existing redirects too!

 ### `config.js`
 | Option | Description | Type | Example |